curl / libcurl / API / Examples / log_failed_transfers.c

 }

-static int mydebug(CURL *handle, curl_infotype type,
+static int mydebug(CURL *curl, curl_infotype type,

 char *data, size_t size, void *userdata)